abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl get pods --show-labels
 ```
 None of the Pods are being updated to the new version of the Pod.
-Then immediately get the Pods

 7) Delete the `sts-example-2` Pod.
 ```